alvinmurimi/Huawei-E3531-Modem-mode-switch/README.md

 # Huawei-E3531-Modem-mode-switch
-Python script for switching a Huawei E3531 USB modem into modem mode
+Python script for switching a Huawei E3531 USB modem into modem mode on linux